-1 General Data1
+1 General Data

 This Appendix, including its attachments, is the Scope Book.
-This Scope Book is part of the B-O-T Acquisition Agreement, dated effective , between Seller and Buyer and subject to the terms, including the rules of interpretation, set forth therein.
+This Scope Book is part of Acquisition Agreement between Seller and Buyer and subject to the rules of interpretation set forth therein.
 Terms with initial capital letters used but not defined in this Scope Book shall have the meanings ascribed to such terms in the Agreement unless the context otherwise requires.
-For the avoidance of doubt, the rules of interpretation and precedence of documents set forth in Section 1.2 and Section 1.3, respectively, of the Agreement shall apply to this Scope Book.
+For the avoidance of doubt, the rules of interpretation set forth in the main body of the Agreement shall apply to this Scope Book.

-This Scope Book sets forth certain requirements with respect to the Work.
-In performing the Work, Seller shall comply with the requirements specified in this Scope Book, all Laws and applicable Permits, and the other elements of the Performance Standard.
+This Scope Book describes certain requirements with respect to the Work.
+In performing the Work, Seller shall comply with the requirements specified in this Scope Book, all laws, and applicable permits.

-This Scope Book provides, among other things, the minimum functional specification (MFS) for the Project, including scope and design requirements, and describes certain requirements with respect to the Work.
-[In addition to the requirements set forth in the Agreement (including this Scope Book), the high voltage (HV) substations and the HV transmission lines shall comply with all requirements specified in the GIA or any other Required Deliverability Arrangement.]
-This Scope Book is not intended to be, and shall not be construed to be, a comprehensive list of each and every element or other requirement applicable to the Work and shall not limit Seller's obligations under the Agreement or any Ancillary Agreement (including the GIA).
+This Scope Book provides the minimum functional specification (MFS) for the Project, including scope and design requirements.
+In addition to the requirements set forth in the Agreement (including this Scope Book), all requirements specified in the Generator Interconnection Agreement (GIA) or any other Required Deliverability Arrangement shall be met.

-This Scope Book includes elements that apply to the Work contemplated by and the provisions set forth in Appendix 1 - Collector Substation and Appendix 2 - High Voltage Overhead Transmission Line.
-These elements include, among others, project controls; cybersecurity; Environmental requirements; site fire protection; site security; temporary site installation and laydown areas; tools, spare part, and consumables; project utilities and redundancy; and control system and communication requirements.
+This Scope Book includes elements that apply to the work contemplated by and the provisions set forth in Appendix 1- Collector Substation and Appendix 2- High Voltage Overhead Transmission Line.
+These elements include, among others, project controls; cybersecurity; environmental requirements; site fire protection; site security; temporary site installation and laydown areas; tools, spare part, and consumables; project utilities and redundancy; and control system and communication requirements.